Bankruptcy & Divorce

 Furthermore, everyone’s financial situation looks extremely different.
 A marriage where each individual made a similar salary, finances were split evenly across the board, and each person has different savings accounts will be much different than a marriage where one person managed finances and another accumulated a heap of personal debts.

-All of this is to say that the best way to undergo these difficult legal processes is to have the help of an experienced, knowledgeable lawyer to guide you through them.
+All of this is to say that the most effective way to undergo these difficult legal processes is to have the help of an experienced, knowledgeable lawyer to guide you through them.
 As bankruptcy attorneys, we intimately know the law and have decades of combined experience informing how we approach each case.

 This means that we can take a look at your situation and help you understand…